On Versailles, Kidney Stones, and Dissonance

 Versailles, with its gilded symmetry and manicured order — beauty masking oppression — stood as a temple to Louis XIV’s obsession with control and harmony.
 Rebel had served there, head of the elite 24 Violons du Roy.
 He knew the rules — he wrote by the rules.
 But at 71, he broke them.

-Not to start a musical revolution, but perhaps because, at last, he understood the primal role — and quiet power — of dissonance.
+Not to start a musical revolution — but perhaps because, at last, he understood the primal role and quiet necessity of dissonance.

 The Tyranny of Constant Harmony

 We tolerate chaos in music now — Stravinsky is my guy — but in life?
 Not so much.
-We’re conditioned to expect harmony.
-We crave constant positivity.
+We expect ease.
+We crave balance, shrink-wrapped in positivity.
 When things fall apart, when relationships go sideways, when our bodies betray us, we panic.
 We label it bad.

-But let’s be real — harmony as a constant is stifling.
+But let’s be real — constant harmony is stifling.
 Without dissonance, there’s no tension.
 No depth.
 No movement.
 No growth.

 Physicist Ilya Prigogine, in Order Out of Chaos, explains how systems evolve through instability — not in spite of it.
 Chaos isn’t the end.
-It’s the compost from which higher order grows.
+It’s the compost from which new order grows.

 Rebelling Against Our Own Habits

-Here’s the thing — chaos is expensive.
-It drains your emotional and physical energy.
+One caveat, though: chaos is expensive.
+It burns energy the way my ’76 Mercury Marquis burned gas — fast.
 And energy is precious.
-That’s why our brains cling to habits — they save ATP, the fuel of life.
-So even if our habits suck, they’re efficient.
+That’s why our brains cling to habits — they conserve ATP, the fuel of life.
+So even if our habits suck, they’re economic.
 Comfortable.

 But dissonance?
 Dissonance cracks things open.